 a.
-For All Faculty, Housestaff, Post-Doctoral Fellows, and Medical Students a.
 For All Faculty, Housestaff, Post-Doctoral Fellows, and Medical Students

 - Adhere to the regulations and policies of UAMS and its affiliated institutions. - Adhere to all applicable local, state, and federal laws and regulations. - Do not misappropriate, destroy, damage or misuse property of UAMS or its affiliated institutions.